keeea/covidDashboard-1/README.md

-# Visualization of COVID-19 in Philadelphia
+# Visualization of COVID-19 in NYC

 **By**:
 * Anran Zheng, anranz@design.upenn.edu